dewni-shivanthi-23/url-shortener-devops./README.md

 - Trivy scan already runs in CI (`ci-cd.yml`) — set `exit-code: '1'` once you want builds to fail on critical CVEs.
 - The Docker image runs as a **non-root user** (see `Dockerfile`).
-- Next steps to add yourself: store secrets in AWS Secrets Manager instead of `.env`, add HTTPS via `cert-manager` if deployed on Kubernetes with Ingress.
+- Next steps to add yourself: store secrets in **Azure Key Vault** instead of `.env`, add HTTPS via `cert-manager` if deployed on Kubernetes with Ingress.

 ---

-## Architecture Diagram (recreate this in draw.io/Excalidraw for your README/LinkedIn post)
+## Architecture Diagram

 ```
  [Developer] --push--> [GitHub] --triggers--> [GitHub Actions CI]